 So, the IT department is a BC.
 John is part of its model.
 In fact everything which makes sense (developers, servers etc) is part of the BC and it should be consistent inside it (the developers should write software and not be asked about invoices).
 This means that Rita has no place in IT and she shouldn't handle anything IT related.
 Rita is part of the Accounting BC.
 She might be visiting the IT office but then she's just a visitor passing by, she has no meaning for the department and nobody expects her to write code or act as a developer.
 John might have a crush on Rita and spends some time in her office, but that doesn't make John an accountant.

 Andrew is the man to speak to when you want new features or even to fix some bugs.
 Andrew is the IT manager and he tells John (or anyone else from IT) what to do next.
 Rita can't ignore Andrew because this is the rule in the IT department: Andrew decides.
-You have to codesent your ideas the way Andrew wants them or else they're refused.
+You have to present your ideas the way Andrew wants them or else they're refused.
 It goes without saying that if the demands have no meaning for IT they are automatically refused.
-Andrew is the Anti Corruption Layer (well he's also the Aggregate Root at least for some tasks- I'll talk about that in the next post) of the IT BC.
+Andrew is the Anti Corruption Layer of the IT BC.
 Nothing gets past him and what passes by, it's adapted to fit the IT department's internal organization.

 These examples are simple but what about our code?
 We do want our BCs to be decoupled so BC1 should not know about BC2.
 Well, the idea is that one BC should not know about the internals of other BC, those two can use common objects (DTOs) to pass messages directly one to another or a specialized adapter which knows how to talk with both BC.
-Depending on the situation, it might make sense for one BC to depend on other (what's the purpose of the ProductsRepository if it doesn't know about Products?!) but again, it depends on abstraction not on actual implementation.
-The coupling is always because of depending on implementation.
+The preferred method though via Domain Events (basically the Observer pattern used at a higher level).

 Wow, long post, but I hope now you have a much clear understanding of what a bounded context is.
 Here is some examples of common bounded contexts: the application itself, the UI layer, the Domain Layer and perhaps the smallest BC of them all: the object, any object.